claybridges/libvarobjc/README.md

 It's a local variable.
 Yes, it's allowed.

 **Does this use blocks?**
-No. When required, the macros use normal C scoping using curly braces.
-The braces in the macro call in the examples are also just C scoping.
+No. When required, the macros internally use C scoping using curly braces.
+Likewise, the braces in the examples are C scoping.

 **MACROS BAD!!**
 1. [Apple][block.h] uses them.